outworkers/phantom/README.md

 =====================================================
 <a href="#table-of-contents">back to top</a>

-We love Cassandra to bits and use it in every bit our stack. com.websudos.phantom makes it super trivial for Scala users to embrace Cassandra.
+We love Cassandra to bits and use it in every bit our stack. phantom makes it super trivial for Scala users to embrace Cassandra.

 Cassandra is highly scalable and it's by far the most powerful database technology available, open source or otherwise.